araobp/stm32-mcu/NUCLEO-L476RG/CAN/README.md

 This project does not use CAN tranceivers (such as Microchip MCP2561).
 The program runs in Loopback/Silent mode instead.

+Note: My [can-bus](https://github.com/araobp/can-bus) project on github.com uses both CAN controllers and CAN tranceivers from Microchip.
+I even developed CAN controller driver by myself.

 Connect Teraterm to the board at baudrate 9600bps to show output messages.

 ```